pmitros/cpsd-lottery/docs/schools/klo.md

 The major criticisms are:

 * Parent involvement is limited.
 Friends of Longfellow is a new group which just incorporated a year ago, and the school council is not very active.
-* The Principal is considered a little bit strict
+* The Principal is a little bit strict, which some parents praise ("as a principal should be") and others dislike.
+She's also kind and gentle.
+She knows all students by their name.
+She makes a point of greeting the children in the hallways and she comes and talks to each classroom several times a year.
 * The cafeteria is noisy and has horrible acoustics, to the level of bothering some younger students

 ### Tips for new families